comworkio/cmd-api/README.md

 Do you want to expose a piece of shell as a Restful API without having to worry about looking for a complex or non-existent FaaS solution on your cloud provider?
 This is for you!

-This is the low cost FaaS that can be run wherever there is an OCI container runtime!
+This is the low cost FaaS that can be run wherever there is an OCI container runtime (even a raspberrypi)!

 ## Table of content